-The House Officer will be allocated time to review and become familiar with the community teams safety standards which will be covered during the orientation period at the beginning of the attachment.
-Workplace safety issues are the responsibility of the providers and House Officers will conform to all practice safety standards.
+The House Officer will be allocated time to review and become familiar with the Maternal Mental Health services safety standards, which will be covered during the orientation period at the beginning of the attachment.
+Workplace safety issues are the responsibility of the provider and House Officers will conform to all practice safety standards.

-Objectives of the training programme
+Objectives of the Training Programme

-Objective: Achieved by: To experience and participate in community psychiatry.
-Training Objectives To promote psychiatry as a viable and rewarding career option.
-Quality of the experience.
-Mentoring and clinician feedback/discussion To take advantage of the community setting to appreciate patient context Supervisor and clinician feedback/discussion To continue to acquire medical knowledge and expertise Training Objectives To develop a sense of responsibility to patients, staff, and community Peer review To develop appropriate interpersonal and communication skills Customised input to meet specific need for individuals To gain an understanding of relevant cultures including Maori and Pacific Attend our in-house Cultural Competencies in Health courses.
-To develop collegial and peer associations and linkages Included in orientation to this programme Mentoring and support.
+Objective: Achieved by: To experience and participate in community mental health.
+Exposure to a highly functioning community mental health team.
+To promote psychiatry as a viable and rewarding career option.
+Quality of experience.
+Mentoring and clinician feedback/discussion Working within a community mental health team to appreciate patient context through exposure to community mental health Supervisor and clinician feedback/discussion Interactions with patients and whānau Interactions with other health care professionals To continue to acquire medical knowledge and expertise and to develop new clinical skills Training Objectives Exposure to the vast range of healthcare needs present in a community mental health setting Mentoring and clinician feedback/discussion Exposure to mental health specific education and training To develop a sense of responsibility to patients, staff, and community Participation in Peer review Exposure to the Maternal Mental Health service's culture and philosophy of care Development of trusted relationships with patients and whānau To develop appropriate interpersonal and communication skills Customised input to meet the individual's specific needs Feedback from supervisor and peers Exposure to mental health specific education and training To gain an understanding of relevant cultures including Māori and Pacific Attend our in-house Cultural Competencies in Health courses.
+Completing CALD-1 e-learning.
+Being exposed to the community of Counties Manukau Exposure to practice staff, culture and philosophy of care Interactions with patients and whānau To develop collegial and peer associations and linkages Included in orientation to this programme Mentoring and support.